-Many of the usual analytic functions have been defined in the Yacas library.
+Many of the usual analytic functions have been defined in the yacas library.
 Examples are Exp(1), Sin(2), ArcSin(1/2), Sqrt(2).
 These will not evaluate to a numeric result in general, unless the result is an integer, like Sqrt(4).
-If asked to reduce the result to a numeric approximation with the function N, then i>Yacas will do i>Xacas, as for example in N (Sqrt(2), i>Xacas).
+If asked to reduce the result to a numeric approximation with the function N(), then yacas will do so, as for example in N(Sqrt(2), 50).